 The third major important food to consider is fat.
 Eating healthy fats can help you manage your moods, improve mental alertness, fight fatigue and even control your weight.
 Good fats include nuts (unsalted), seeds, olive oil, fatty fish (ie. salmon, tuna, mackerel or herring) and avocados.
 If you want to lose weight, limit your intake of fats, even healthy ones, and the opposite is true if you’re trying to gain weight.
 Avoid fats that are high in trans-fat and saturated fat like butter, lard, meats that are high in fat, fried foods, cookies and crackers.
 All fats should be consumed on a limited basis, depending on your weight goals.

 The foods that we eat affect how hard our body has to work to convert them into energy.
 The harder our body has to work to change food into energy, the more oxygen we are required to take in.
 Being aware of the best foods to eat when you have COPD or another lung disease can help you breathe more easily.

 Though a change in diet can do a lot of good when helping to prevent symptom flare-ups, it may not be enough.
-Many people with lung disease have experienced an improved quality of life after receiving stem cell therapy from the Lung Institute.
+Many people with lung disease have experienced an improved quality of life after receiving cellular therapy from the Lung Institute.
 If you or a loved one suffers from COPD, contact the Lung Institute today.
 Our patient coordinators can be reached by calling (800) 729-3065.